We-Are-Wider/wider-dimensions-helper/readme.txt

 == Screenshots ==

-1. Here is how it reports this information - top right of your WordPress admin bar.
+1. Here is how it reports this information - top right of your WordPress admin bar when you are logged in as an administrator level user.

 == Changelog ==